-Streamflow data required by section 10.2 shall be transmitted, in an appropriate format, not less than hourly, to an internet site accessible to the State Water Board and the public.
+Streamflow data required by section 10.2 shall be transmitted, in an appropriate format, not less than hourly, to an internet site accessible to the board and the public.
 Streamflow data shall also be submitted with Permittee Progress Reports, Reports of Licensee, or whenever requested by the State Water Board.

-It is the intent of the State Water Board, subject to available resources, to prepare and distribute standardized electronic forms for the information required by the policy.
+It is the intent of the State Water Board, subject to funding, to prepare and distribute standardized electronic forms for the information required by the policy.

-It is the intent of the State Water Board, subject to available resources, to provide the means by which the information required by this policy may be reported electronically.
+It is the intent of the State Water Board, subject to funding, to provide the means by which the information required by this policy may be reported electronically.
 The Board shall require electronic reporting but make allowances for paper reporting for water right holders on a case-by-case basis.